dushimsam/deep-dive-into-algorithms/README.md

 ![Project Image](https://www.naukri.com/learning/articles/wp-content/uploads/sites/11/2020/05/2167870_21e8.jpg)

-> This respository consists of different tutorials and challenges which will equip to
+> This respository consists of different tutorials and challenges which will equip you to
-> kick off interview problems and competitive programming challenges.
+> kicking off interview problems and competitive programming challenges.

 ---

 ### Table of Contents
-You're sections headers will be used to reference location of destination.
+Click on a header to move to a referenced location.

 - [Description](#description)
 - [Author Info](#author-info)